Yudong-Fan/OBD-II-Eco-driving-assistant/README.md

 # OBD-II-Eco-driving-assistant

-This repository contains codes in correspondence to my bachelor thesis for computer science at Vrije Universiteit Amsterdam.
-Specifications for the files are shown below.
+This repository contains codes and datasets in correspondence to my bachelor thesis for computer science at Vrije Universiteit Amsterdam.

 ## Datasets
 - exp1_14drivers_14cars_dailyRoute.csv -> original data set for the experiment, acquired from the [public dataset](https://github.com/cephasax/OBDdatasets) published by Cephas Barreto.